This is an easy to make kibble gravy that is done with a can of ground dog food (aka loaf). Works as a flavor enhancer.

 La Cuisson

 Once the blended gravy has completely cooled, keep refrigerated in a food safe container.
-Choose something that will allow for dispensing a little bit with each meal.
-One suggested way to stores is in a glass container with a pour spout.
+Choose something that will allow for dispensing a little bit with each meal like a glass container with a pour spout.